This Two-Boil flip, made with molasses, coffee liqueur and nutmeg, tastes like the holidays

 About the recipe

-While gingersnap cookies and baked beans are two great ways to let your molasses see the light of day, molasses also adds a unique, smoky undertone to a stiff drink.
-That's the case with this Two-Boil flip, which combines bourbon, coffee liqueur and a whole egg for a luxuriously rich holiday cocktail.
+If you're a baker, you likely also have molasses in your pantry.
+While gingersnap cookies are one way to showcase the earthy sweetness of molasses, it also adds a unique, smoky undertone to a stiff drink.
+That's the case with this recipe, which also adds bourbon and coffee liqueur for a luxuriously rich holiday cocktail.

 To dilute the molasses, pour equal parts molasses and water into a measuring cup, and stir to combine.